 Mr. Robert De Niro has somewhat of the right idea above with his simple hunting gear.
 As for myself, currently, at age 42, I have traveled through woods, fields, and swamps for almost that long.
-During that time, I have worn battered camouflage fatigues, olive drab, high-tech camouflage and square-patterned flannel shirts and wool coats.
+During that time, I have worn battered camouflage fatigues, olive drab, high-tech camo patterns and square-patterned flannel shirts and wool coats.
 Some hunters have even gotten away with wearing blue jeans.

-These three factors work for or against you no matter what you wear:
+These three factors work for or against you no matter what hunting clothes you wear: